Death Wish 3: Critical response

 After its release in theaters, Death Wish 3 received primarily negative reviews.
-Rotten Tomatoes reports an 11% approval rating based on 18 reviews, with a weighted average of 3.23/10.
+Rotten Tomatoes reports an 14% approval rating based on 21 reviews.
 On Metacritic the film has a weighted average score of 18 out of 100, based on 9 critics, indicating "Overwhelming Dislike".
 Roger Ebert remarked that the film was a marginal improvement over Death Wish II with better action, directing, and special effects, but was still poor in absolute terms.
 He commented that Bronson's acting showed his lack of enthusiasm for the film and he awarded it one star.

 Variety described Bronson's performance as lifeless, though they said the film's main flaw was its failure to provide a convincing motive for Paul Kersey's latest killing spree.
 Walter Goodman of The New York Times ridiculed the film's lack of realism, particularly that violent crime is surrealistically rampant, and that the repetition of the basic plot of the original Death Wish (i.e. that Kersey's closest friends and relatives are brutally murdered) grows more absurd with each installment of the series.
 He summarized that "There is not a moment of credibility in the movie and the ending is sheer chaos, and anticlimactic at that.
 Mr. Winner runs out of imagination before Mr. Bronson runs out of ammunition."
 However, he acknowledged that the film effectively created all the elements that make the Death Wish series appealing to its fans.

 Some lambasted the film for sadistic over-violent content and the fact that a 64-year-old Charles Bronson was thrown into a Rambo-like situation.
-Leonard Maltin rated the movie one-and-a-half stars out of four -- the only Death Wish sequel he rated higher than BOMB -- and said: "Same old stuff; Bronson's 'ordinary guy' character is no longer convincing, since his entire immediate family was wiped out by the end of Part 2."
+Leonard Maltin rated the movie one-and-a-half stars out of four—the only Death Wish sequel he rated higher than BOMB—and said: "Same old stuff; Bronson's 'ordinary guy' character is no longer convincing, since his entire immediate family was wiped out by the end of Part 2."

 In later years, the film gathered a cult following.
 M. Enois Duarte of High Def Digest said the "unintentional humor" and "absurdity" made it "so bad, it's hilariously good".